 }

-As you could imagine, you’re pretty limited by just Info and Error levels.
+As you can imagine, you’re quite limited with just Info and Error levels.
 We had to overload our Info level to hold our debug messages which got messy rather quickly:

 type consoleLogger struct{}